MagnumGreya/MagnumGreya/README.md

 - 👋 Hi, I’m Aggrey Omondi
 - 👀 I’m currently studying Automation Manufacturing and Control Engineering @Dekut
-- 🌱 I’m currently researching on AR and deep learning technologies
+- 🌱 I’m currently researching on computer vision in 3D Reconstruction
 - 💞️ I’m looking to collaborate on a mechatronic research project
-- 📫 Email me @aggrey.onyuna17@students.dkut.ac.ke
+- 📫 Email me @aggrey.onyuna22@students.dkut.ac.ke

 <!---
 MagnumGreya/MagnumGreya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.